tpaau-17DB/cpp-logger/README.md

 The Display Dates feature adds a timestamp to each log entry.
 You can toggle showing dates with `Logger::SetShowDatetime(bool)` function.

-When this is enabled logs will appear like this:
+When this option enabled logs will appear like so:
 ```
 [DEB] [14:21:24] debug
 [LOG] [14:21:24] info